Gordi42/fridom/docs/source/tutorials/using_models/model_output.rst

 allowing users to tailor output based on the purpose of their model run.
 Depending on the scenario, output requirements can vary significantly:

-- You might want to save all field variables at regular intervals for later analysis.
+- You might want to save all scalar fields at regular intervals for later analysis.
 - Alternatively, you could only be interested in saving the surface kinetic energy.
 - In other cases, you may wish to integrate a custom analysis tool that processes the model state directly during the run.